 ⏲️How to Make a Whiskey Smash

-Place the sliced strawberries and fresh basil (not the basil from the syrup) in your cocktail shaker.
-Use a wooden muddler to mash the strawberries and basil together.
-The goal for the strawberries is to release their juices and the basil to release its oil.
+Place the sliced strawberries and fresh (new!) basil in a cocktail shaker—skip the basil from the syrup.
+Muddle well with a wooden muddler until the berries release their juices and the basil gets fragrant.
+You're after flavor, not pulp!

-Add your choice of whiskey or bourbon, simple syrup, and lemon juice to the cocktail shaker.
-Fill completely with ice.
-Shake until the outside of the cocktail shaker is very cold to the touch, at least 10 seconds.
+Add the remaining ingredients and ice cocktail shaker.
+Shake until the outside of the cocktail shaker is very cold to the touch.

 Strain into a rocks glass over fresh ice.
 Whiskey smashes are typically served over crushed ice, but cubed ice is fine.